ReticulatedSpline/aulos/README.md

 ### v2

-- [ ] View all ID3 tags and other song metadata

-- [ ] Ability to ID3 tags
+- [ ] Compatibility with the AdaFruit PiTFT touch display and/or hardware buttons

-- [ ] Ability to edit m3u playlists

 - [ ] Queue functionality

 - [ ] Log ID3 and m3u CRUD operations to support syncing back to a master library

+- [ ] Investigate suitable batteries

-- [ ] Compatibility with the AdaFruit PiTFT touch display or hardware buttons
+- [ ] Investigate suitable cases

 ### v3

+- [ ] Ability to view and edit ID3 tags

+- [ ] Ability to edit m3u playlists

 - [ ] Display album art

-- [ ] Battery integration

 - [ ] Sync songs via WiFi and/or Bluetooth (with other openDAPs?)